Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

-Without node numbering this information might be impossible to recover and even with node numbering can be hard to recover.
-For this reason we propose an extended architecture of PENNs called extended PENN (XPENN) that also contains a third component, which aggregates a node specific signal for each node based on its connections from and to all other nodes.
-Hence XPENNs maintain all the favourable properties of PENNs and are additionally able to mimic one iteration of message passing.
-This architecture is even more expressive, since the aggregation is not only across the neighbors, but all other nodes and it considers both incoming and outgoing edges.
-In theory, this additional component does not exhibit new information about the graph, but it solves the problem that certain information can get lost in the sum and is hard to recover.
-In practice it improves the performance in all numerical experiments that we consider, see Section \ref{section:numerical_experiments}. \begin{defn} With $\hat \varphi$ and $\hat \alpha$ as in Definition \ref{def:PENN} as well as feedforward neural networks $\hat \psi: \R^{2d + 2d'} \to \R^{d_3}$ and $\hat \rho: \R^{d + d_2 + d_3} \to \R$ for some $d_3 \in \N$, we call the function $f: \R^{N \times d} \times \R^{N \times \N \times d'} \to \R^N$ that is component wise defined for $k \in [N]$ as
+Without node numbering, this information might be impossible to recover, and even with node numbering, it can be ``hard'' to recover.
+For this reason, we propose an extended architecture of PENNs called the extended PENN (XPENN), which also contains a third component that aggregates a node-specific signal for each node, based on its connections from and to all other nodes.
+Hence, XPENNs maintain all the favourable properties of PENNs and are also able to mimic one iteration of message passing.
+This architecture is even more expressive, since the aggregation is not only across the neighbours, but also across all other nodes, and it considers both incoming and outgoing edges.
+In theory, under the assumption of unique node IDs, this additional component does not contain new information about the graph.
+However, it resolves the issue that certain information may be ``lost'' in the summation, or may be ``difficult'' to recover.
+In practice, it improves the performance in all numerical experiments we consider; see Section \ref{section:numerical_experiments}. \begin{defn} With $\hat \varphi$ and $\hat \alpha$ as in Definition \ref{def:PENN}, as well as feedforward neural networks $\hat \psi: \R^{2d + 2d'} \to \R^{d_3}$ and $\hat \rho: \R^{d + d_2 + d_3} \to \R$, for some $d_3 \in \N$, we call the function $f: \R^{N \times d} \times \R^{N \times \N \times d'} \to \R^N$ that is, for $k \in [N]$, defined as